 Parents basically invest for certain major goals like education, marriage and for giving a better and comfortable lifestyle to their children.
 Each goal has a different time frame so parent must separate them to choose the most appropriate investment to reach that goal.
 Every parent wants to give the best they can give to their child and for that they should start thinking as early as possible.

-The sooner you start saving the better will be the corpus to fulfil the set goals.
+The sooner you should start saving the better will be the corpus to fulfill the set goals.
 2.8% parents start saving when their child crosses 12 years of age.
 These parents can face hurdles in getting enough corpuses on reaching the goal.

 For instance, Mr. Gupta started savings when his son, Aaditya reaches the age of 12 years.
 After 6 years, Aaditya will be ready for his higher education.
 The average cost of a graduate course today is Rs 5 lakhs.
 The current inflation rate in India is 6.73%.
 So, after 6 years the cost of the same course will be Rs 7.3 lakhs.
 Mr. Gupta needs to save around 1 lakh per year to reach that goal.
 In this growing world with lots of expenses for a middle class family with an average of two children, saving one lakh per year is not that easy as it seems to be.
 If Mr. Gupta would have started saving when aaditya was 1 year old then he would be required to save just Rs 40, 555 per year i.e, Rs 3379 per month which is not a big deal.
 By saving early, Mr. Gupta would have had better and more expensive avenues opened for his son’s education that what he might have at his disposal right now.